homer0/aurelia-class-enhancements/README.md

 }
 ```

-> This is the feature that makes this library Aurelia-specific.

 ### Enhance an enhancement

 Since the library was made to enhance any kind of class, that means that you could also enhance an enhancement class.